PennState/tier/README.md

 Workspace for implementing tier concepts

 This example was an attempt to illustrate what an the existing EduPerson schema would look like as either a new Scim Resource or as an extension to ScimUser.
 The code is built on top of the [Penn State Scim](https://github.com/PennState/scim) effort.
 If you'd like to play yourself, the instructions for building are below.
-If you'd just like to see what the ResourceType and Schema would look like, they can be found in the following [gist](https://gist.github.com/ussmith/3cb4217f32a387b11474d233212fef39).
+If you'd just like to see what the ResourceTypes and Schemas would look like, they can be found in the following [gist](https://gist.github.com/ussmith/3cb4217f32a387b11474d233212fef39).

 With some small work this example could be wired into an existing eduPerson implementation.